 SortCL is the powerful data manipulation program and popular user interface driving almost every IRI software product.
-Short for Sort Control Language, SortCL is an award-winning fourth generation language (4GL), standalone executable, and callable library routine for managing structured and semi-structured data.
+Short for Sort Control Language, SortCL is the name of IRI's

 - IRI NextForm, for data and DB migration and replication